dericksozo/derickruiz.github.io/_posts/2016-05-10-class-reunion-1.markdown

     font-size: 1em;
 }</code></pre>

-That CSS looks good, right?
+That CSS looks normal, right?
 But how did that structure get so popular given how open and malleable CSS with classes is?

 It turns out that a particular style of CSS encouraged by a few influencers in the field, the connection of semantic HTML to the class attribute, and a few websites encouraging more experimentation with CSS were the primary reason for that style taking such a strong hold.